thecloudist/awareness/Voice_Audio/SoundInput/Grpc_README.md

 # Google Cloud Speech GRPC API Samples

 These samples show how to use the [Google Cloud Speech API][speech-api] to transcribe audio files, as well as live audio from your computer's microphone.
+Test

 [speech-api]: http://cloud.google.com/speech